Places in Luxembourg

 • MOT certificate

-Carry a passport, because it’s easy to cross into neighbouring countries without realising it.
-Beware that road traffic laws are strict and you can be fined for minor traffic infringements.
+Carry your passport because it’s easy to cross into neighbouring countries without realising it.

 Winter tyres

-It is compulsory for all motor vehicles driving on public roads in winter conditions (black ice, packed snow, slush, ice sheets or frost) to have regulation winter tyres (winter tyres or all-weather tyres marked “M.S.”, “M+S”, “M&S” or the alpine symbol) mounted on all wheels of the vehicle.
+Your vehicle must have regulation winter tyres if you drive in winter conditions such as black ice, packed snow, slush, ice sheets or frost.
+You must add winter tyres or all-weather tyres marked with ‘M.S.’, ‘M+S’, ‘M&S’ or the alpine symbol on all wheels of the vehicle.

 Taxis

 It is safer to use official taxis at clearly marked taxi stands.
-A price list is displayed on official taxis.
-Check the rate per kilometre before getting into the taxi.
-Beware that some taxis may charge highly inflated prices.
-Taxi drivers are allowed to charge extra in the evenings and on Sunday.
+Official taxis display a price list.
+Check the rate per kilometre before you get into a taxi – some may charge highly inflated prices.
+Drivers are allowed to charge extra in the evenings and on Sunday.

 Before you travel check that: